-The Historical Society of Carroll County provides two scholarships for Carroll County students: The Mike Eaton Scholarship and the Jay.
-A. Graybeal Scholarship.
+The Historical Society of Carroll County provides two scholarships for Carroll County students in partnership with the Community Foundation of Carroll County: The Mike Eaton Scholarship and the Jay A. Graybeal Scholarship.

 The Mike Eaton Scholarship is to honor the memory of William Granville “Mike” Eaton, English teacher at Westminster High School from 1935 to 1971, by awarding a student scholarship and through recognition of outstanding teachers.